Spring Gully (Vic.)

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Spring Gully has an income level slightly above the national average, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Spring Gully is $52,774, while the average income stands at $69,029.
-These figures compare to those of Rest of Vic., which are $50,954 and $62,728 respectively.
+AreaSearch's latest postcode level ATO data for financial year 2023 indicates that income in Spring Gully is above the national average.
+The median assessed income is $52,774 and the average income stands at $69,029.
+In contrast, Rest of Vic.'s figures show a median income of $50,954 and an average income of $62,728.
 Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates for Spring Gully would be approximately $57,128 (median) and $74,724 (average) as of September 2025.
-According to the 2021 Census figures, household, family, and personal incomes in Spring Gully all rank modestly, between the 37th and 48th percentiles.
-The earnings profile shows that the predominant cohort spans 33.8% of locals (1,055 people) with incomes in the $1,500 - 2,999 category, reflecting patterns seen in the surrounding region where 30.3% similarly occupy this range.
-Housing costs are manageable with 88.1% retained, though disposable income sits below average at the 43rd percentile and the area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 6th decile.
+According to the 2021 Census, incomes in Spring Gully rank modestly, between the 37th and 48th percentiles for household, family, and personal incomes.
+The predominant income cohort spans 33.8% of locals (1,055 people) with an income range of $1,500 - 2,999.
+This aligns with the region where this cohort also represents 30.3%.
+Housing costs are manageable with 88.1% retained, but disposable income is below average at the 43rd percentile.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income